HaydenBelanger/assemblylinemachines/README.md

-# assembly_line_machines
+# Assembly Line Machines
 Minecraft Forge mod all about creating factories and processing.

 # Information
-*This mod is still in very very early stages, but development is hard at work.*
+While this mod is still in fairly early development, we are working very hard to get it done and out to you to play around with.
+When ready, there will be a Wiki, including information about progression, available.
+The mod will also be available on CurseForge.